 Over 70% of enterprises moving applications back on-premises among security and cost concerns

-In a validation of Nextcloud’s hybrid and on-premises product strategy, Vanson Bourne has found in their yearly survey of over 2650 IT decision makers at large enterprises that 73% of respondents are migrating applications away from the public cloud back to on-premises infrastructures.
+In a validation of Nextcloud’s hybrid and on premise product strategy, Vanson Bourne has found in their yearly survey of over 2650 IT decision makers at large enterprises that 73% of respondents are migrating applications away from the public cloud back to on premise infrastructures.
 With security cited by 60% as the biggest factor impacting their future cloud strategy and costs another consideration, the lower-than-expected growth of cloud services can be explained.

 Different cloud strategies